jro31/jethro-codes/_articles/projects/meals-of-change.md

 Visually it would be almost identical, just a cursor would appear in the element.

-Clicking out of the element again, and your updates would be saved.
+Click out of the element again, and your update would be saved.

 I did all that with jQuery, and it was one reason that come the end, this jQuery code had become a bit of a mess.
 Doing that on one page for all elements of the recipe wasn't very simple.
 Every click on the page had to be accounted for.

 The reason I did it like that, was that almost like a MySpace page, I wanted the user to be able to see exactly how their recipe would look, as they were adding it.

-As the page would be almost identical whether editing a field, or just viewing the page, the user could see exactly what other people would see, _as_ they were adding their recipe.

 I thought about doing something similar here, but I decided to instead use a form.
 However, I still wanted the user to be able to see what the their recipe would look like, as they were adding it.